hmunhoz/ml-engineering-nano/2-Software-Engineering-Fundamentals/README.md

 ### Clean and Modular Code
 - PRODUCTION CODE: software running on production servers
-- PRODUCTION _QUALITY_ CODE: code that meets expectations regarding reliability, efficiency, etc.
+- PRODUCTION _QUALITY_ CODE: code that meets expectations regarding reliability, scalability, efficiency, etc.
 - CLEAN: readable, simple and concise code.
 - MODULAR: logically separated into modules and functions.
 Makes code more organized, efficient and reusable.
 - MODULE: a file.
 Modules allow code to be reused by encapsulating them into files that can be imported into other files.